-Public transport : Paris Métro
+Public transport : Paris and the Île-de-France

 Paris is a great city, and walking around is perhaps the best way to immerse yourself into the capital's buzzing atmosphere.
 The city itself is relatively compact, so it doesn't take too long to get from one place to another.

-First opened in 1900 during the city's World Fair, the Métro has developed into an extensive system that is efficient and inexpensive so it is well worth using the Métro even if it is for just one or two of your journeys.
+Having opened in 1900 during the city's World Fair, the Métro has developed into an extensive system that is efficient and inexpensive so it is well worth using the Métro even if it is for just one or two of your journeys.
+But what makes it great is also it's downfall; the Métro is very popular so services can be very busy, especially at peak times when overcrowding is commonplace.

 Having so many lines in such a small area has meant that Paris and much of the inner suburbs are incredibly well served.
 Today, the Métro network totals 140 miles in length, and is served by a little over 300 stations; it means that the average distance to a station is around 500 metres (or a 10 minute walk).

-The RER is a commuter railway system that reaches deep into the wider Ile-de-France region.
+The RER is a commuter railway system that reaches deep into the wider Île-de-France region.
 It is formed of five cross-city lines which run beneath the centre of Paris, so complimenting the Métro and providing even more travel options.

 The RER has fewer stops than the Métro, but links up with the major central hubs.
 It does mean that trains are much faster than the Métro, so it is useful if you need to cross the city quickly.
 It's also great for reaching outer destinations such as Charles de Gaulle Airport or Disneyland Paris.

-Is it expensive?
+Is using public transport expensive?

 Children aged 4-9 travel for half fare, and discounts are available for large student groups.
 Under 4s travel free.
+For full details on all tickets and passes, take a look at the Île-de-France Mobilités website.

 Are services frequent?